Moriah Adamo is a partner at Abrams, Fensterman, Fensterman, Eisman, Formato, Ferrara & Wolf, LLP.

 Ms. Adamo represents nursing facilities and individuals in all aspects of securing third party benefits, including Medicaid.
 Ms. Adamo focuses her practice on formulating asset protection strategies, applying for Medicaid, initiating and pursuing appeals of Medicaid denials, including drafting reconsideration applications, preparing for and advocating for appellants at Fair Hearings and Article 78 proceedings.
 She distinguishes herself as a litigator pursing maximization of Medicaid benefits and priority of reimbursement in the context of Article 81 Guardianship and estate proceedings.
 Additionally, Ms. Adamo counsels clients with respect to all Medicaid benefits, including advocating for increased home care hours, reversing penalty periods, and eliminating findings of excess resources.

-Ms. Adamo is a frequent lecturer on the various Medicaid topics.
+Ms. Adamo is a frequent lecturer on the various Medicaid and estate planning topics.
 Ms. Adamo has co-authored published articles examining various issues involving maximization of Medicaid benefits.
-She currently serves as co-chair of the Nassau County Bar Association’s Elder Law, Social Services & Health Advocacy Committee.
+She is the past co-chair of the Nassau County Bar Association’s Elder Law, Social Services & Health Advocacy Committee.

 Prior to joining Abrams Fensterman, Ms. Adamo was an associate at a boutique long island elder law firm.
 There, in addition to Medicaid practice, Ms. Adamo worked on all aspects of Article 81 guardianship proceedings, uncontested and contested probate proceedings, and formulating and executing asset protection plans.